Rasm: Examples

-Among the historical examples of Rasm script are the Kufic Blue Qur'an and the Samarkand Qurʾan.
+Among the historical examples of rasm script are the Kufic Blue Qur'an and the Samarkand Qurʾan.
 The latter is written almost entirely in Kufic rasm.

-The following is an example of Rasm from Surah Al-Aʿaraf (7), Ayahs 86 & 87, in the Samarkand Qur'an:
+The following is an example of rasm from Surah Al-A'raf (7), āyah 86 and 87, in the Samarkand Qur'an, and its digital equivalent rasm, rasm with normal spacing, and then fully vocalized with all diacretics:

 Digital examples

 Compare the Basmala (بَسْمَلَة), the beginning verse of the Qurʾān with all diacritics and with the rasm only.
 Note that when rasm is written with spaces, spaces do not only occur between words.
 Within a word, spaces also appear between adjacent letters that are not connected, and this type of rasm is old and not used lately.